adventuremomblog

 praying the steps in Mount Adams

-If you visit during the day, take a few moments to visit the inside of the church which is beautiful too.
+If you visit during the day, take a few moments to visit the inside of the church that’s beautiful too.

 Holy Cross Immaculata Parish in Cincinnati, Ohio